 ## Penguins

 To run this code, you’ll need a file called penguins.jpg in your project.
-Knitting the document should then produce a slide that uses this image as a background and includes the text Penguins in front of it, as shown in Figure 8-5.
+Knitting the document should produce a slide that uses this image as a background with the text Penguins in front of it, as shown in Figure 8-5.

 [F08005.png]